-The mental wellbeing of staff continues to be a key concern for employers as the pandemic response enters a new phase.
-This practical guide (July 2021) from the CIPD includes a brief survey of some of the latest available evidence on mental health and how COVID-19 is impacting on it.
+HR leaders are again voicing the need to support the mental wellbeing of staff as the pandemic takes a new twist.
+This practical guide (updated November 2021) from the CIPD includes a brief survey of some of the latest available evidence on mental health and how COVID-19 is impacting on it.
 It includes stats from the ONS showing a recent doubling of the incidence of depression in the adult population.

 That gave us pause to reflect on how many of our workplace mediation clients of late have been coping with common mental health conditions such as anxiety and depression.
 A combination of personal and work stressors has often been at the root of these.

 We’ve also been reflecting on how mediation has been a good option for helping them and their colleagues address work-related stress.